giantswarm/docs/src/content/ui-api/kubectl-gs/get-clusters.md

 The standard tabular output format features these columns:

-- `ID`: Unique identifier of the cluster.
+- `NAME`: Unique identifier of the cluster.
 - `CREATED`: Date and time of the Cluster CR creation.
 - `CONDITION`: Latest condition reported for the cluster.
 Either of:
     - `CREATING`: The cluster is currently being created.